Rarmash/Rarmash/README.md

 Hello!
 I'm Andrew, a programmer and a student at RTU MIREA.
 I have a passion for coding and constantly strive to learn new technologies.
 My primary programming languages include Java, Python, C/C++, HTML/CSS, and I am currently exploring C#, Kotlin and JavaScript.

 ## Skills
-- Languages: Java, Python, C/C++, HTML/CSS
+- Languages: Java, Python, C/C++, HTML/CSS, Kotlin
 - Technologies: Git, GitHub, SQL, Linux, Android Development
-- Currently Learning: C#, Kotlin, JavaScript.
+- Currently Learning: C#, JavaScript.

 ## Projects
 Here are some of my notable projects: